sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 #### Setup the Firebase emulators

-_Now, we’re ready to start the Firebase Emulators._

 1. Type `npm run setup:emulators`.
 This is the command we use to set up the emulators.
 Let’s wait for this to start.
 It may take a few seconds, especially the first time you install all these dependencies.
 2. The CLI will ask if we’re ready to proceed with initializing the emulators.
 Type `Y` to proceed with the setup to initialize the emulators.
 3. When you’re asked “Which Firebase emulators do you want to set up”, just hit Enter, because all the emulators that we need are already defined.